 Our Mission and Vision

 The Fellows Initiative is a network of Christian discipleship and leadership development programs for recent college graduates.
-Together, we seek to inspire and equip the rising generation of leaders for the marketplace, church, and society.
+We seek to inspire and equip the emerging generation of leaders for the marketplace, church, and society.

 Serve and strengthen the network of church-based fellows programs

-Expands the network by enfolding new programs in new cities
+Expand the network by enfolding new programs in new churches and cities

 Create community among fellows, alumni, and staff

-The first fellows program launched in 1994 in the Washington DC area.
-Other programs started launching a few years later.
-We have continued growing ever since.
-The foundational ideas have turned into a unique and successful model of discipleship and leadership development for emerging leaders.
+The first Fellows program launched in 1994 in the Washington DC area.
+We have been growing ever since.
+The founding ideas of the earliest programs have converged into a unique and successful model of discipleship and leadership development for emerging adults.